Spotter+GPT: Turning Sign Spottings into Sentences with LLMs: Conclusion

-This work was supported by the SNSF project `SMILE II’ (CRSII5 193686), European Union’s Horizon2020 programme (`EASIER’ grant agreement 101016982) and the Innosuisse IICT Flagship (PFFS-21-47).
-This work reflects only the authors view and the Commission is not responsible for any use that may be made of the information it contains.
-All experiments were run, datasets accessed, and models built by researchers at the University of Surrey.
+\begin{acks} We would like to thank Necati Cihan Camgoz for the valuable discussions and feedback.
+This work was supported by the SNSF project ‘SMILE II’ (CRSII5 193686), the Innosuisse IICT Flagship (PFFS-21-47), EPSRC grant APP24554 (SignGPT-EP/Z535370/1), and through funding from Google.org via the AI for Global Goals scheme.
+This work reflects only the author’s views and the funders are not responsible for any use that may be made of the information it contains. \end{acks}